 - Keep looking forward.

 Aimed at empowering us to be better.
-As well as finding the humour when our will power diminishes.
+As well as persuading us to find the humour when our will power diminishes, when faced with temptation.

 However, it could be time for a new way of thinking.
-Rather than choosing the option of a drastic diet or fad.
+Rather than choosing the options of a drastic diet or fad.
 Why not follow the habits of successful people who seem to effortlessly keep in shape and be healthy.
-Any season.
+Try this at anytime or season.

 Part of setting goals means you need to find ways to achieve them.